TraekWells/personal-site/content/bookshelf/cant-hurt-me.md

 title: Can't Hurt Me
 author: David Goggins
 image: "/img/book-cover-cant-hurt-me.webp"
+thoughts:
-thoughts: Great book about pushing your limits and finding out who you really are through suffering.
+  Great book about pushing your limits and finding out who you really are through suffering.
 draft: false
 rating: 4
+type: book
 ---

 ## 🚀 The Book in 3 Sentences

 1. You must not only embrace suffering, but you must seek it out to callus the mind.